youchen-0/LocalCDN/README.md

 ![We Need You!](/pages/welcome/we-need-you.png?raw=true "We Need You!")

 The whole Internet is full of different frameworks and CDNs that negatively affect your privacy.
 If you find a website that embeds another unsupported version of a framework, please report that website.

+### :warning: **Important** :warning:

+In some cases, it isn't possible to use our framework because the website sets up a strong "Same Origin Policy" (SOP).
+Please read [Broken JavaScript or CSS on some websites](https://gitlab.com/nobody42/localcdn/-/wikis/Broken-JavaScript-or-CSS-on-some-websites) before opening an issue.

 On behalf of everyone: Thank you!